AdetokunAdenike/Learning-C/README.md

 # Learning-C
-I am currently learning C from scratch and this repo will contain every code I right in C.
+I am currently learning C from scratch and this repository will contain every code I right in C.